loulai/timeline-within-timeline/README.md

 * **Passion**.
 [Click here for photos of my tech escapades].

-* **Interest in Internet.org**: I grew up in Malaysia, and I see and feel the effects of lacking internet all around me.
-I want to help Facebook in their mission of connecting the globe.
+* **Interest in Internet.org**: I grew up in a small town in Malaysia.
+I see and feel the effects of poor internet all around me.
+I want to join Facebook in their mission of providing connectivity to the world.

 * I'm fun to have a techquila with
 ![techquila](techquila.jpg)